Six key things you'll want to consider before buying an air conditioning unit

 Affordability is an important aspect to consider when selecting an air conditioning unit.
 Portable models tend to be less expensive upfront compared to split systems.
 However, it's important to note that their energy efficiency isn't as good.

-While a spilt unit AC may be more expensive, it can provide long-term energy savings.
+While a split-unit AC may be more expensive, it can save long-term energy.
 Remember, air conditioning in the summer can be just as important as heating in the winter when it comes to health and well-being.

 4. Energy efficiency

-If you're concerned about energy consumption and its impact on both the environment and your wallet, it's essential to choose an energy efficient air conditioning unit.
+If you're concerned about energy consumption and its impact on both the environment and your wallet, it's essential to choose an energy-efficient air conditioning unit.
 While portable air conditioners are convenient, they tend to use more energy, especially when left running all day.
-Split unit air conditioners on the other other hand are known to be very energy efficient.
+Split-unit air conditioners, on the other hand, are known to be very energy efficient.

-When searching for an AC unit, you should also look for additional features than can optimise energy efficiency.
-For example, programmable timers allow you to schedule cooling cycles according to your routine which prevents unnecessary energy usage.
-Another useful feature to look out for is an energy saving switch which turns off the fans when the thermostat turns off the compressor, saving you money.
+When searching for an AC unit, you should also look for additional features to optimise energy efficiency.
+For example, programmable timers allow you to schedule cooling cycles according to your routine, which prevents unnecessary energy usage.
+Another useful feature to look out for is an energy-saving switch which turns off the fans when the thermostat turns off the compressor, saving you money.

 6. Buying from a reputable seller

-When purchasing your new AC, it's essential to ensure you're dealing with a reputable seller, especially if you're making an online purchase.
+When purchasing your new AC, you must ensure you're dealing with a reputable seller, especially if you make an online purchase.

-Before making a purchase, thoroughly review the retailer's returns policy and check customer reviews.
+Before purchasing, thoroughly review the retailer's returns policy and check customer reviews.
 This will give you an idea of the seller's reliability and the quality of their products.

 Ultimately, buying from a trusted seller means you'll have a smooth experience and peace of mind.

 We've teamed up with BOXT to install air conditioning units.
-When it comes to expertise and professionalism, BOXT installers are second to none.
+Regarding expertise and professionalism, BOXT installers are second to none.
 With their knowledge and skills, you can expect a smooth and seamless installation process.